danielpetrica/Development-Images/README.md

 # php-dev-images
-This are my development images used for my development enviroment
+This are my development images used for my development environment